Board of Directors

 wilbur.springer@gmail.com

 A previous gallery owner and real estate appraiser, in his retirement years Bill has never stopped dealing in and learning more about fine art, especially Bertoia.
 His assistance in inventorying estate pieces and his years of studying the art market have imparted valuable input for the foundation.
+He personally knew both Harry and Brigitta, and his expertise on Bertoia techniques is unsurpassed.

 Carl Gustav Magnusson